 TTM: trailing 12 months

 There are currently 1.9 million Spark Energy shares held short by investors – that's known as Spark Energy's "short interest".
 This figure is 7.1% down from 2.1 million last month.

 There are a few different ways that this level of interest in shorting Spark Energy shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Spark Energy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Spark Energy.

 Find out more about how you can short Spark Energy stock.

 Dividend payout ratio: 43.67% of net profits

 Recently Spark Energy has paid out, on average, around 43.67% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 6.97% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Spark Energy shareholders could enjoy a 6.97% return on their shares, in the form of dividend payments.
 In Spark Energy's case, that would currently equate to about $0.725 per share.